developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/OndeviceConfig/index.md

 * **<u>Reset</u> will revert all values to their factory defaults** as described in the [Config.xml reference guide](/enterprise-browser/1-4/guide/configreference).

 ## Configurable Settings
 Below is the list of settings that can be configured on-device for an EB 1.3 app.
-For the descriptions and instructions for configuring the full set of runbtime configuration parameters please refer to the [Config.xml reference guide](/enterprise-browser/1-4/guide/configreference).
+For the descriptions and instructions for configuring the full set of runbtime configuration parameters please see the [Config.xml reference guide](/enterprise-browser/1-4/guide/configreference).

 **WARNING: Free-form text fields (i.e. username and password) can accept alpha-numeric characters only.
-Entering non-text characters (< > \ / " ') in these fields will corrupt the Config.xml file**.
+Entering non-text characters (< > \ / " ') in these fields will corrupt the** `Config.xml` **file**.

 ### Debugbuttons
 When enabled, presents a set of controls useful for development and debugging purposes. **Note: When using this feature with the IE engine on a CE device, screen distortion may be noticed when scrolling**.